SuperSonicHub1/stlc-splash/slides.md

 If you want a great book to read to better understand the theory of programming languages, check out Felleisen *et al.*'s *Semantics Engineering with PLT Redex*.

-If you want a great book to read to better understand the practice of programming languages, check out Nystrom's *Crafting Interpreters*, which is fre to read online!
+If you want a great book to read to better understand the practice of programming languages, check out Nystrom's *Crafting Interpreters*, which is free to read online!

 --